RocketChat/docs-old/developer-guides/themes/android/README.md

 ![Built-in Themes](images/AppThemes.jpg?raw=true "Built-in Theme")

 You can add custom themes from inside the app.
-In order to have greater control over themeing, you can also add your own theme library to Rocket.Chat.Android.
+In order to have greater control over theming, you can also add your own theme library to Rocket.Chat.Android.

 # Adding Themes to Rocket.Chat.Android